 - Fight the Property Seizure Proceedings: Assets may be seized as part of your conviction sentence, but prosecutors must prove that the property came into your hands around the same time as the crime.
 The burden of proof is “clear and convincing,” which is a lower standard than the “beyond a reasonable doubt” standard for a criminal conviction.
 Where the evidence doesn’t support an asset forfeiture, our lawyers will contest the seizure.

 Under Michigan law, it’s often possible to recover property which has been seized either through civil or criminal proceedings.
 The key is retaining an attorney that will aggressively defend your interests.
 When your assets are on the line, it is crucial to speak with an experienced property seizures lawyer right away, as delays can lead to removal of your assets.
-Protect your possessions and legal rights by contacting the law firm of Paul J. Tafelski, P.C. or calling our Bloomfield Hills office at (248) 451-2200.
+Protect your possessions and legal rights by contacting the law firm of Michigan Defense Law or calling our Bloomfield Hills office at (248) 451-2200.

 We can set up a case analysis to review your circumstances and tell you more about your options.